Loti Celina: Partizani Tirana

+Egnatia

+In July 2023, Celina joined Kategoria Superiore side Egnatia and received squad number 15.

 International career

-On 8 February 2017, Celina received a call-up from Kosovo U19 for a five-day training camp in Ulcinj.
+On 8 February 2017, Celina received a call-up from Kosovo U19 for a five-day training camp in Ulqin.
 On 1 October 2017, he was named as part of the Kosovo U19 squad for 2018 UEFA European Under-19 Championship qualifications.
 Two days later, Celina made his debut with Kosovo U19 in a match against Austria U19 after being named in the starting line-up.